GLOBAL MARKETS-Shares rally, retail surge drives silver to 8-year high | Business

 GLOBAL MARKETS-Shares rally, retail surge drives silver to 8-year high

 On Wall Street, nine of the 11 major S&P sectors advanced, with technology leading the rally.
-Silver prices surged to an eight-year high of just over $30 an ounce.
+Silver prices surged to an eight-year high of just over $30 an ounce, before paring gains to trade 6.3% higher at $28.70.

-The social media trading frenzy drove huge gains in companies such as GameStop Corp last week, forcing hedge funds to cover their short positions.
-Wall Street's main indexes posted their biggest weekly declines since October.
-GameStop fell 24% to $243.71.
+The social media trading frenzy drove huge gains in companies such as GameStop Corp last week, forcing hedge funds to cover their short positions and sparking volatility on Wall Street.
+The three main stock indexes posted their biggest weekly declines since October.
+GameStop fell 27.31% to $236.23.

 "Silver has knock-on effects compared to GameStop because it has links to miners," said Connor Campbell, a financial analyst at SpreadEx.
 "If you start pushing silver higher, that is going to have effects on other industries and other markets and that is clearly what happened."
 Silver has gained 19% in price since Thursday after posts on Reddit led small investors to buy silver mining stocks and exchange-traded funds (ETF) backed by physical silver bars, in a GameStop-style squeeze.